Setup intent

 }

-In case of a NoShow, the card can be charged only once.
+, the card can be charged only once.

-Setup intent API v/s Payment intent API
+Setup intent API vs Payment intent API

 Setup Intent and Payment Intent serve different purposes in the world of payments.

-• The Setup IntentAPI is ideal for scheduling a payment for the future.
-It does not actually charge the customer's card right away.
+The Setup IntentAPI is ideal for scheduling a payment for the future and does not charge the customer's card right away.
 This API allows merchants to save a card to charge later.
-The Setup Intent API works with captureMode: Auto only.
-To charge a card, you need to create a payment intent.
+The Setup Intent API works with

-• The Payment IntentAPI is ideal for creating a payment that processes immediately, or within a defined timeframe.
+The Payment IntentAPI is ideal for creating a payment that processes immediately, or within a defined timeframe.
 No card details are saved in a payment intent API object when created.
-The payment intent API works with both captureMode: Auto and captureMode: Manual.
-You can collect card details and capture a payment with the same payment intent.
+The payment intent API works with both

 Business use cases